maximmenshikov/builtinizer/README.md

 ## Run

-It was created for "--constexpr" mode (getting functions which may be considered constexpr).
-Another parameter is "--list" (simple comma-separated list of matching functions).
-And the last parameter is "--ignore-half", which makes tool ignore signatures with half types.
+It was created for ``--constexpr`` mode (getting functions which may be considered constexpr).
+Another parameter is ``--list`` (output simple comma-separated list of matching functions).
+And the last parameter is ``--ignore-half``, which makes tool ignore signatures with half types.
 So:

 	./builtinizer [--constexpr] [--ignore-half] [--list]